Looking for a real challenge?

 Cardio & Stamina

 Rest for 60-90 seconds (1-1 ½ minutes) between each superset.
-Do not rest for anytime in between the first and second exercise.
+Do not rest for any time between the first and second exercises.
 For instance, in the first superset you would do 10 reps of lunges and then immediately go into 10 reps of push press before entering the rest period and restarting once more.
-After the second set you would then rest 60-90 seconds before entering into the second superset.
+After the second set, you would then rest 60-90 seconds before entering into the second superset.